 Future Minimum Wage

-Starting in Sept.
-2020, L&I will make a cost-of-living adjustment to the minimum wage based on the federal Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
-This new minimum wage will be announced on Sept.
-30, and take effect Jan 1, 2021, and yearly thereafter.
+Beginning mid-September each year, L&I will make a cost-of-living adjustment to the minimum wage based on the federal Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
+The new minimum wage will be announced on Sept.
+30, and take effect Jan.
+1.

 Tips and Service Charges